SheyiB/Go-Notes/readme.md

 - Go uses the traditional if, else if and else
 - I used these lessons to create a fizzbuzz program.
 I ran into an error.
 Apparently, when writing `else if`, the else if must be on the same line as the last `}` of the if statement or else if statement.
 With this i guess it's safe to say that there's some sort of pagiantion in go

+### Day 11 (April 11, 2024)

+- Todayyyyyyyyyyy, I learnt about building RESTful APIsssss!!!
+I'm so gassed
+- I used the Go gin package
+- I'll write more tomorrow, I'm behind schedule for today!
+Proud of my learnings so far

 ## 🧠 Key Concepts & New Things Learned 🌱

 Here are some nuggets I've picked up: